4Fortune8/DavinciResolveOIL/README.md

 # DavinciResolveOIL
-**OIL** (Online Import Layer) is a tool built to sent images and videos directly from your browser to Davinchi resolve Media bin.
+**OIL** (Online Import Layer) is a tool built to sent images and videos directly from your browser to Davinci resolve Media bin.

 This project was inspired by Autosubs and borrows some code and logic https://github.com/tmoroney/auto-subs